Shamsherkhan7549/React-Projects/README.md

 # CommentForm

-This  a comment form where we can add send our remarks , username and rating .
+This  a comment form where we can  send our remarks , username and rating .
 In this react app, I have used react state, props and component etc.

 # LoginForm